Commodore (India): Insignia

-The pennant of a Commodore has a horizontal red stripe and a vertical red stripe intersecting at the centre.
-On top of the intersection is superimposed a navy-blue Ashoka Chakra with the upper canton next to the staff containing one red roundel.
+The flag of a vice admiral has a gold-blue octagon bearing naval crest in the middle, and a blue star at hoist side.
 The badge of rank consists of a band of gold lace, with a circle of lace above.
 A commodore wears gorget patches which are golden patches with one white star.
 In addition to this, the double-breasted reefer jacket has one broad golden sleeve stripe with a circle above.